fortuno-repos/fortuno-docs/docs/about.rst

 * parameterized tests that allow for varied input testing within the same test structure,

-* nestable test containers to structure large test sets,
+* nestable test containers with configurable initializers and finalizers to structure large test sets,

 * serial unit testing for serial and OpenMP-threaded applications,